njwright92/nativeprotracker/README.md

 [![Website Status](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://nativeprotracker.com/)

-Native Pro Tracker is a powerful and user-friendly full-stack mobile app built with Expo-React Native, Redux, Firebase, and Firestore.
-The app is designed to provide a seamless experience for tracking and managing various tasks and activities, with a focus on tracking products, items, or anything else by name entered by the user, date, and quantity.
+Presenting Native Pro Tracker, a technologically sophisticated, yet user-friendly full-stack mobile application.
+This powerful tool, developed using an intricate blend of Expo-React Native, Redux, Firebase, and Firestore, excels in tracking and managing a plethora of tasks and activities.
+The primary focus lies on product tracking, allowing users to record items via custom naming, date, and quantity.

-With its full-stack CRUD functionality, users can effortlessly create new products, view existing ones, update their details, and delete them if needed.
-The responsive design ensures compatibility with a wide range of devices, including phones, tablets, laptops, and computers, making it an ideal choice for individuals who need to stay organized on the go.
+Harnessing the potential of full-stack CRUD operations, the app facilitates the effortless creation of new products, providing the ability to view, update, and delete existing entries as required.
+Leveraging a responsive design architecture, compatibility is ensured across an array of devices, from smartphones and tablets to laptops and desktops.
+The accessibility and flexibility it offers make it an ideal companion for those seeking a streamlined solution to stay organized in our fast-paced world.

-Whether you're keeping track of inventory, monitoring daily tasks, or managing personal projects, Native Pro Tracker offers a versatile and accessible solution for all your tracking needs.
+Whether it's managing your inventory, overseeing daily tasks, or coordinating personal projects, Native Pro Tracker stands as a versatile and readily accessible platform catering to a multitude of tracking needs.
+It exemplifies a perfect blend of advanced technology made simple, reminiscent of the ingenuity seen in Apple developments.

 ## Features

 - Custom domain with Namecheap.
-- Backend server hosted on GCP Firebase/Firestore.
+- Backend hosted with Firebase.
+- Real-time database and authentication with Firebase.
 - Frontend built with Expo-React Native and Redux.
-- Real-time database and authentication with Firebase.
+- Frontend hosted by google GKE cluster with a Docker Img.
 - Responsive design for mobile and web platforms.
 - Data visualization with React Native Chart Kit.
 - Dynamic list for adding, editing, and deleting products with quantity and date entries.